wmjordan/Codist/README.md

 _Codist_ comes from the open source community and it goes back to the community.

-_Codist_ is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+_Codist_ is **free** software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see "https://www.gnu.org/licenses".

-# Bugs and suggestions
+# Bugs and Suggestions
 Please [post New Issue](https://github.com/wmjordan/Codist/issues) in the [GitHub project](https://github.com/wmjordan/Codist) if you find any bug or have any suggestion.

 Your vote and feedback on the [Visual Studio Extension Marketplace](https://marketplace.visualstudio.com/items?itemName=wmj.Codist) are also welcomed.

-# Support Codist by donation
+# Support Codist by Donation

 If you like _Codist_ and want to support the future development of it, you can [donate to the author](http://paypal.me/wmzuo).

+The recommended amount of donation is `$19.99`, nevertheless, any other amount of donations are appreciated.